ShaneCotter/BusTimetableSystem/README.md

-# SoftwareCAsem3
-Software Development
-Java Persistence Project
+# Java Persistence Project

-CRUD Application
-Topic : Bus System
+The goal of this project was to create a CRUD application using Java Persistence

+# Team Members
+Shane Cotter
-Team Members : Shane Cotter , Matthew Cleary
+Matthew Cleary